Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Looking to travel from Como to Ulm by train?
 You've come to the right place!

-Plan your trip ahead of time and book early if you want to snap up the cheapest fares.
-Tickets from Como to Ulm start from £73.57 when you book in advance, so use our Journey Planner to view the latest prices.
+Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
+Just start a search in our Journey Planner to view the latest prices for trains from Como to Ulm.

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Ulm by train, including our timetable where you can view first and last train times.